ouya/docs/ouya-everywhere-unity/ouya-everywhere-unity.md

 The virtual controller example exercises the new OUYA-Everywhere input.
 The button names and images are now accessible from the API.
 And the virtual controller buttons highlight for multiple controllers for supported controllers.
 The right-hand JOY buttons toggle input for specific player numbers.

 ![image alt text](image_18.png)

+## Virtual Controller Example ##

+The [Virtual Controller](https://github.com/ouya/ouya-sdk-examples/blob/master/Unity/OuyaSDK/Assets/Ouya/Examples/Scripts/VirtualController.cs) script displays a 2D controller with axis and buttons that highlight when the physical controller is used.

+## Input Test ##

+The [input test](https://github.com/ouya/ouya-sdk-examples/blob/master/Unity/OuyaSDK/Assets/Ouya/Examples/Scripts/OuyaInputTest.cs) script displays all the axis, button up, and button down states to verify that input is correctly configured for Unity.